Memory Sequence Game: Simon Says Brain Training for Kids, Adults & Seniors

 Start Your Brain Training Journey Today

-Whether you’re helping a child build stronger attention and memory, keeping your own brain sharp for work and study, or supporting an older family member who wants to stay mentally active, the Memory Sequence Game is a simple, friendly place to start.
-It runs directly in your browser, doesn’t need an account, and takes less than a minute to understand – but it can keep your brain busy for a long time.
+Whether you're helping a child build stronger attention and memory, keeping your own brain sharp for work and study, or supporting an older family member who wants to stay mentally active, the Memory Sequence Game is a simple, friendly place to start.
+Scroll back up, enter your name, tap Start Game and see how high you can go today.